Multicultural leadership team with hands together in circle

 Quinton lives in Gwynn Oak with his twins, a boy and a girl.

-He is the Executive Director of Ohana of Howard County (OhanaHC) and former President and CEO of the Maryland Information Network, which powers 211 Maryland.
+He is the Executive Director of Ohana of Howard County (OhanaHC) and former President and CEO of the Maryland Information Network, which powers 211 services in Maryland.

 What's one thing you wish you'd known when you first became a parent?